Rolex: Charitable status

+Subsidiaries

 Rolex SA offers products under the Rolex and Tudor brands.
 Montres Tudor SA has designed, manufactured and marketed Tudor watches since 6 March 1946.
 Rolex founder Hans Wilsdorf conceived Tudor to create a product for authorized Rolex dealers to sell that offered the reliability and dependability of a Rolex, but at a lower price.
-The number of Rolex watches was limited by the rate that they could produce in-house Rolex movements, thus Tudor watches were originally equipped with off-the-shelf movements while using similar quality cases and bracelets.
+The number of Rolex watches was limited by the rate that they could produce in-house Rolex movements, thus Tudor watches were originally equipped with third-party standard movements supplied by ETA SA while using Rolex-quality cases and bracelets.

-Historically, Tudor watches have been manufactured by Montres Tudor SA using movements supplied by ETA SA.
 Since 2015, Tudor has begun to manufacture watches with in-house movements.
 The first model introduced with an in-house movement was the Tudor North Flag.
 Following this, updated versions of the Tudor Pelagos and Tudor Heritage Black Bay have also been fitted with an in-house caliber.

 Tudor watches are marketed and sold in most countries around the world.
-Montres Tudor SA discontinued sales of Tudor-branded watches in the United States in 2004, but Tudor returned to the United States market in the summer of 2013 and to the UK in 2014.
+Montres Tudor SA discontinued sales of Tudor-branded watches in the United States in 2004, but Tudor returned to the United States market in the summer of 2013, and to the UK in 2014.